 CMAR Measurements

-This page provides an overview of where and how dissolved oxygen is measured through the CMAR Coastal Monitoring Program.
+This page provides an overview of where and how temperature is measured through the CMAR Coastal Monitoring Program.

 These figures and values include data collected up to the end of the 2022 field season and subjected to preliminary Quality Control.